britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 gentlemen’s society; but unfortunately they are not all gentlemen.

-MADAME DE KATKOFF.
-So much the better chance for you.
+MADAME DE KATKOFF: So much the better chance for you.

-WINTERBOURNE.
-She doesn’t know, she can’t distinguish.
-She is incredi- bly light.
+WINTERBOURNE: She doesn’t know, she can’t distinguish.
+She is incredibly light.

-MADAME DE KATKOFF.
-It seems to me that you express yourself with a certain bitterness.
+MADAME DE KATKOFF: It seems to me that you express yourself with a certain bitterness.

-WINTERBOURNE.
-I am not in the least in love with her, if that’s what you mean.
+WINTERBOURNE: I am not in the least in love with her, if that’s what you mean.
 But simply as an outsider, as a spectator, as an American, I can’t bear to see a nice girl — if she is a nice girl — expose herself to the most odious misconception.
 That is, if she is a nice girl!

-MADAME DE KATKOFF.
-By my little system, she ought to be very nice.
+MADAME DE KATKOFF: By my little system, she ought to be very nice.
 If she
 seems very wild, depend upon it she is very tame.

-WINTERBOURNE.
-She has produced a fearful amount of scandal.
+WINTERBOURNE: She has produced a fearful amount of scandal.

-MADAME DE KATKOFF.
-That proves she has nothing to hide.
+MADAME DE KATKOFF: That proves she has nothing to hide.
 The wicked ones are not found out!

-WINTERBOURNE.
-She has nothing to hide but her mother, whom she con- ceals so effectually that no mortal eye has beheld her.
+WINTERBOURNE: She has nothing to hide but her mother, whom she conceals so effectually that no mortal eye has beheld her.
 Miss Daisy goes to parties alone!
 When I say alone, I mean that she is usually accompanied by a foreigner with a waxed moustache and a great deal of manner.
 She is too nice for a foreigner!

-MADAME DE KATKOFF, smiling.
-As a Russian, I am greatly obliged to you!
+MADAME DE KATKOFF, <i>smiling:</i> As a Russian, I am greatly obliged to you!

-WINTERBOURNE.
-This isn’t a Russian.
+WINTERBOURNE: This isn’t a Russian.
 He’s a Roman — the Cavaliere Giovanelli.

-MADAME DE KATKOFF.
-You spoke of a dozen, and now you have settled down to one.
+MADAME DE KATKOFF: You spoke of a dozen, and now you have settled down to one.

-WINTERBOURNE.
-There were a dozen at first, but she picked them over and selected.
+WINTERBOURNE: There were a dozen at first, but she picked them over and selected.
 She has made a mistake, because the man she has chosen is an adventurer.

-MADAME DE KATKOFF.
-An adventurer?
+MADAME DE KATKOFF: An adventurer?

-WINTERBOURNE.
-Oh, a very plausible one.
+WINTERBOURNE: Oh, a very plausible one.
 He is very good looking, very polite; he sings little songs at parties.
-He comes of a re- spectable family, but he has squandered his small patrimony, and he has no means of subsistence but his personal charms, which he has been hoping for the last ten years will endear him to some susceptible American heiress — whom he flatters himself he has found at last!
+He comes of a respectable family, but he has squandered his small patrimony, and he has no means of subsistence but his personal charms, which he has been hoping for the last ten years will endear him to some susceptible American heiress — whom he flatters himself he has found at last!

-MADAME DE KATKOFF.
-You ought to advise her — to put her on her guard.
+MADAME DE KATKOFF: You ought to advise her — to put her on her guard.

-WINTERBOURNE.
-Oh, she’s not serious; she is only amusing herself.
+WINTERBOURNE: Oh, she’s not serious; she is only amusing herself.

-MADAME DE KATKOFF.
-Try and make her serious.
+MADAME DE KATKOFF: Try and make her serious.
 That’s a mission for an honest man!

-WINTERBOURNE, after a moment.
-It’s so odd to hear you defending her!
+WINTERBOURNE, <i>after a moment:</i> It’s so odd to hear you defending her!
 It only puzzles me the more.

-MADAME DE KATKOFF.
-You ought to understand your countrywomen better.
+MADAME DE KATKOFF: You ought to understand your countrywomen better.

-WINTERBOURNE.
-My countrywomen?
+WINTERBOURNE: My countrywomen?

-MADAME DE KATKOFF.
-I don’t mean me: I mean Miss Daisy Miller.
+MADAME DE KATKOFF: I don’t mean me: I mean Miss Daisy Miller.

-WINTERBOURNE.
-It seems very stupid, I confess; but I have lived so long in foreign parts, among people of different manners.
+WINTERBOURNE: It seems very stupid, I confess; but I have lived so long in foreign parts, among people of different manners.
 I mean, however, to settle the question to-day and to make up my mind.
 I shall meet Miss Daisy at four o’clock.
 I have promised to go to Mrs. Walker’s.

-MADAME DE KATKOFF.
-And pray who is Mrs. Walker?
+MADAME DE KATKOFF: And pray who is Mrs. Walker?

-WINTERBOURNE.
-The wife of the American consul — a very good-natured woman, who has a passion for afternoon-tea.
+WINTERBOURNE: The wife of the American consul — a very good-natured woman, who has a passion for afternoon-tea.
 She took up Miss Daisy when they came; she used to call her the little Flower of the West.
 But now she’s holding the little flower in her finger-tips, at arm’s length, trying to decide to let it drop.

-MADAME DE KATKOFF.
-Poor little flower!
+MADAME DE KATKOFF: Poor little flower!
 It must be four o’clock now.

-WINTERBOURNE, looking at his watch.
-You’re in a great hurry to get rid of me!
+WINTERBOURNE, <i>looking at his watch:</i> You’re in a great hurry to get rid of me!
 Mrs. Walker’s is close at hand, just beyond the Spanish Steps.
 I shall have time to stroll round the Pincian with you.

-MADAME DE KATKOFF.
-I have had strolling enough.
+MADAME DE KATKOFF: I have had strolling enough.
 I shall wait for my carriage.

-WINTERBOURNE.
-Let me at least come and see you this evening.
+WINTERBOURNE: Let me at least come and see you this evening.

-MADAME DE KATKOFF.
-I should be delighted, but I am going to the opera.
+MADAME DE KATKOFF: I should be delighted, but I am going to the opera.

-WINTERBOURNE.
-Already?
+WINTERBOURNE: Already?
 The first night you are here?

-MADAME DE KATKOFF.
-It’s not the first; it’s the second.
+MADAME DE KATKOFF: It’s not the first; it’s the second.
 I am very fond of music.

-WINTERBOURNE.
-It’s always had in Italy.
+WINTERBOURNE: It’s always had in Italy.

-MADAME DE KATKOFF.
-I have made provision against that in the person of the Russian ambassador, whom I have asked to come into my box.
+MADAME DE KATKOFF: I have made provision against that in the person of the Russian ambassador, whom I have asked to come into my box.

-WINTERBOURNE.
-Ah, with ambassadors I stand no chance.
+WINTERBOURNE: Ah, with ambassadors I stand no chance.

-MADAME DE KATKOFF, smiling.
-You are the greatest diplomatist of all!
-Good-by for the present.
-(She turns away.
-Winterbourne looks after her a moment.)
+MADAME DE KATKOFF, <i>smiling:</i> You are the greatest diplomatist of all!
+Good-by for the present. <i>(She turns away.
+Winterbourne looks after her a moment.)</i>

-WINTERBOURNE.
-You decide more easily than Mrs. Walker; you have dropped me!
+WINTERBOURNE: You decide more easily than Mrs. Walker; you have dropped me!

-MADAME DE KATKOFF.
-Ah, but you’re not a flower!
-(Winterbourne looks at her an in- stant longer; then, with a little passionate switch of his stick, he walks off.
-Just as he disappears, Eugenio comes in at the back.)
-And how I shall have a quiet evening with a book!
+MADAME DE KATKOFF: Ah, but you’re not a flower! <i>(Winterbourne looks at her an instant longer; then, with a little passionate switch of his stick, he walks off.
+Just as he disappears, Eugenio comes in at the back.)</i> And how I shall have a quiet evening with a book!

-SCENE SECOND.
-MADAME DE KATKOFF, EUGENIO, who enters hat in hand, with a bow.
+<p align="center">SCENE SECOND.
+Madame de Katkoff, Eugenio, <i>who enters hat in hand, with
+a bow.</i></p>

-EUGENIO.
-It’s the second time to-day that I have had the pleasure of meeting Madame.
+EUGENIO: It’s the second time to-day that I have had the pleasure of meeting Madame.

-MADAME DE KATKOFF.
-I should like very much to believe it would be the last!
+MADAME DE KATKOFF: I should like very much to believe it would be the last!

-EUGENIO, twirling his hat.
-That, perhaps, is more than I can promise.
+EUGENIO, <i>twirling his hat:</i> That, perhaps, is more than I can promise.
 We will call it the last but one; for my purpose in approaching Madame is to demand an interview — a serious interview!
 Seeing Madame, at a distance, in conversation with a gentleman, I